luisacosta971/ray-tracer/README.md

 ```
 This will create a PPM file.
 You might need to download a third-party image viewer.
 Check which ones are available based on your operating system.

 Below is an example world.
 Note that the sample_per_pixel was set to 10 to save time on rendering.
-Increasing will improve the quality but also take longer to render.
+Increasing this improvse the quality but will also take longer to render.

 ![image](https://github.com/luisacosta971/ray-tracer/assets/71291014/477b5010-b2e1-404a-b70d-bcd8423cbee1)